 In a world where consumers’ lifestyles revolve around instant gratification, the on-demand business model is quickly becoming standard.
-Traditional businesses are grabbling to keep up.
-As you try to skyrocket your on-demand company, new risks emerge, as well.
+Traditional businesses are scrambling to keep up.
+As you try to skyrocket your on-demand company, new risks emerge as well.
 But the last thing you need is a professional slowdown.
-In this post, we’ll hone in on specific insurance policies that help to cover new risks on-demand companies face and keep you on the pathway to profitability.
+In this post, we’ll hone in on specific insurance policies that help to cover new risks on-demand companies face and manage the risk to keep you on the pathway to profitability.

 It’s crucial to identify your unique exposures in a particular industry to succeed in a niche market.
 Remember that not all risk is created equal, so not all coverage is, either.
 That said, errors and omissions (E&O) insurance, also known as professional liability insurance, covers third-party financial loss related to your product or services.